angus-g/mom6-spurious/writing/paper/lock-exchange.md

 ## Lock Exchange

-- explain that this is replicating test cases/parameters of Ilicak
 - specify spatial dimensions, run duration, resolution

 The lock exchange test case is a simple configuration that shows the creation of intermediate densities by spurious mixing.
-It is defined by an initial temperature distribution comprised of one density class on each side of the domain,
+This is a replication of one of the test cases presented by Ilicak et al. (2012).
+The test case takes place in a two-dimensional domain of 64km width and 20m depth.
+Only the highest resolution test cases from Ilicak et al. (2012) are chosen, with horizontal and vertical grid spacings of $\Delta x = 500\,\mathrm{m}$ and $\Delta z = 1\,\mathrm{m}$, respectively.
+The lock exchange is defined by an initial temperature distribution comprised of one density class on each side of the domain,

 $$\Theta(x) = \begin{cases}
 5 & x < 32\text{ km}\\